 Friends, Family and charger-sharing

 If you are not able to charge at your own home it may be possible to charge at a friend's house, or a family member.
-There are also a growing number of services which enable people with home chargers to share their charger with the public, such as Co-Charger and Plug-Share.
+There are also a growing number of services which enable people with home chargers to share their charger with the public, such as Co-Charger, Just Park and Plug-Share.
 Those sharing their chargers can normally choose whether they wish to share them for free or for a small fee.
 In some close-knit communities, charger sharing could be a great way to access chargers near you more conveniently.

 Ask your council for charging infrastructure in your area